fnrizzi/ElasticShearWaves/docs/build.md

 Here is a step-by-step guide on how to build/install the TPLs needed and the actual code.

+## Prerequisites
+Requires:

+- CMake>=3.11.0

+- C, C++ compiler with C++14 support, Fortran compiler

+The code has been tested on MaxOS Catalina 10.15.5 and RedHat 7.0 with GCC-8.3.1, GCC-8.4.0.

 ## Step 1: set basic environment
 To simplify the process, define the following env variables:
 ```bash